CosysX/dataledger_node/README.md

 ## How to Use

-**This is the Data Ledger applicaiton which is deployed at user locations to create network to transfer data securly**
+**This is the Data LedgerTM applicaiton which is deployed at user locations to create network to transfer data securly**

 ## Usage